ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_incrementalEncoder/uz_incrementalEncoder.rst

 Position (electrical)
   Calculates the rotational position of the encoder and transforms the position to the *electrical* position of electric drive (e.g., permanent magnet synchronous machines).
   Uses the number of pole pairs to divide one mechanical turn of the encoder to (multiple) turns of the electrical system.
-  Can only be used if the number of pole pairs is an integer multiple of the number of increments!
+  Can only be used if the number of increments is an integer multiple of the number of pole pairs!
   The value of ``drive_pole_pair`` in the driver configuration has to be an integer multiple of the increments per turn or set to zero.
   If ``drive_pole_pair`` is an integer multiple of increments per turn, the electrical angle can be used and read by calling ``uz_incrementalEncoder_get_theta_el``.
   If ``drive_pole_pair`` is set to ``0``, the function can not be called (assertion fires if it is called).
   If ``drive_pole_pair`` is not ``0`` and not an integer multiple of increments per turn, the initialization of the driver fails with an assertion.
+  Note that the FPGA output port of the IP-Core outputs the (potentially false!) electrical position regardless of this setting!

 Rotational speed
-  Calculates the rotational speed of the drive by counting the time between rising edges of the A-lane in combination with an speed-dependent oversampling mechanism and subsequent filtering of the speed signal in the IP-Core.
+  Calculates the rotational speed of the drive by counting the time between two consecutive rising edges of the A-lane in combination with an speed-dependent oversampling mechanism and subsequent filtering of the speed signal in the IP-Core.
+  The oversampling mechanism allows to skip edges to improve the measurement at higher speeds.

 Direction of rotation
   Determines the direction of the rotation (clockwise / counterclockwise)